This gluten-free cornbread is sweet, soft, and can also be made as muffins! With a dairy-free and vegan option.

 - 1 1/3 cups (184 grams) Bob's Red Mill Gluten-Free 1-to-1 Baking Flour

 - 2 1/2 teaspoons baking powder

 - Preheat the oven to 350 °F (175 °C) and line a muffin pan with 12 muffin liners or line an 8" x 8" pan with a piece of parchment paper.

-- To the milk mixture, add the melted and still warm coconut oil, sugar, room temperature egg (or flax egg), and vanilla and stir until well combined.
+- In a large mixing bowl, stir together the buttermilk, oil, sugar, room temperature egg (or chia egg), and vanilla and stir until well combined.

 - In a medium mixing bowl, stir together all the dry ingredients.
 Add the dry mixture to the wet and stir just until combined.